Facts about Sigourney Weaver

 Sigourney Weaver Biography

-Weaver received Oscar nominations for the Alien sequel Aliens (best actress, 1987), Gorillas in the Mist (best actress, 1989) and Working Girl (best supporting actress, 1989); she was nominated for the latter two in the same year… Weaver is the daughter of former NBC President Sylvester “Pat” Weaver… Ripley’s cat in Alien is named Jones… According to the IMDB, Weaver took the name Sigourney in 1963 “after the character ‘Sigourney Howard’ in F. Scott Fitzgerald‘s The Great Gatsby.”
+Sigourney Weaver is the daughter of former NBC President Sylvester “Pat” Weaver… Ripley’s cat in Alien is named Jones, and is sometimes called “Jonesy”… According to the IMDB, Weaver took the name Sigourney in 1963 “after the character ‘Sigourney Howard’ in F. Scott Fitzgerald‘s The Great Gatsby.”

 Something in Common with Sigourney Weaver